tytydraco/yessleep/out/Ive_been_tormented_by_these_words_for_the_last_forty_years_When_I_least_expected_it_they_finally_started_coming_true_Part_3.md

 The sheriff started looking for a power outlet.
 As he did, I felt warm comfort drip slowly into my veins.
 I carefully inspected the box.
 There was no way this ancient thing could really have given us so much heartache.

 Maybe this is all just a terrible coincidence.
 I mean, Barbara grew up around this town, too.
 It’s possible that she experienced the prophecy from this machine early in her childhood, the same as we did.
-It didn’t fully explain what was going on with the birds, nor the stranded leviathan, and it certainly didn’t explain the motives of our shared tormentors, but those loose threads didn’t mean an apocalypse was on its way, hot on the heels of our kind Icelandic neighbor.
+It didn’t fully explain what was going on with the birds, nor the beached whale, and it certainly didn’t explain the motives of our shared tormentors, but those loose threads didn’t mean an apocalypse was on its way, hot on the heels of our kind Icelandic neighbor.

 The only thing I noticed that was a bit odd was a small T-shaped hole on the back of the machine.
 If I didn’t know any better, I’d say it looked like where you’d plug a landline into.